 ShoppingChicago is also a shopping mecca.
-Michigan Avenue north of the river is called the Magnificent Mile due to all the high end shopping that have completely inundated the street fronts.
+Michigan Avenue north of the river is called the Magnificent Mile due to all the high-end shopping that completely inundate the street fronts.

 SkylinesThe city has a very stunning and abrupt skyline due to the hard stops at the lake and Grant Park edges.
 This makes for amazing pictures.

 Great FoodI don't care what anyone says, Chicago is the king of the hotdog, and the home of deep dish pizza pies.
 But its cosmopolitan mix has such great food almost at every turn.
 You will fail on your diet visiting here.

 Winter TimeSo, one of the trips was right before Christmas, and Chicago is really a city that pulls out the stops for it.
 Even in the pandemic, it was a good time.
 The world almost felt right.

 MuseumsEver since I was a little kid (yes, back in the ice ages) Chicago has been the city where I went for museums.
 They have such amazing museums and it's worth a trip to just see those.

 The 'L'The elevated train system culminates in the Loop, where every line meets and crosses.
 It's an ever-present feature throughout downtown, and being from the 1890s, has some interesting architecture of its own.

 SummaryChicago, the friendliest big city in the world.
 Culture, education, entertainment, dining, partying - this city has it all, and in a much more manageable size than NYC.
 I was a kid living near the city and always will have fond memories of it.
 I build more every time I visit.